December 22 2020 – Cole Patterson

 Men comprise nearly 40% of spa clientele, so chances are you see male faces on a regular basis.
 Whether you offer barbering services or just skin care for men, knowing the proper shaving protocol can help ensure healthy skin for your male clientele.

-Shaving seems simple, but it takes strategic preparation.
+Shaving seems simple, but it takes strategic preparation and the right skincare products to compliment your shaving regimen.
 Analyzing the skin and evaluating hair formation can enhance one’s shaving experience.
 Without compromising technique, it is wise to consider how hair texture and hair growth pattern affects the skin when shaving.
 Shaving wrong can cause major problems and damage the skin.
 Both trained barbers and licensed skin professionals must find a more effective way to salvage the skin when shaving.

 The History of Shaving